-The children take part in collective worship every day where they learn about the Christian faith, explore moral and social issues and join in with prayer and song.
+The children are invited to take part in Collective Worship every day where they learn about the Christian faith, explore moral and social issues and are invited to join in with prayer and song.
 The very nature of the school is built around Christian values and beliefs which are clearly reflected in our aims and values.
-The school is not just about academic achievement but aims to develop children’s spiritual, social, moral and cultural understanding of themselves and those around them.
+The school is not just about academic achievement, but aims to develop children’s spiritual, social, moral and cultural understanding of themselves and those around them.

 Links to Church Websites:

 At Newbold and Tredington Church of England Primary School we uphold and teach pupils about British Values which are defined as:

 - Individual Liberty